CM-points and Lattice counting on arithmetic compact Riemann surfaces: Introduction

 as $X \to \infty$. \end{theorem} Here, the limit is considered over $d$'s such that the class number is nonzero.
 As a corollary, our result improves on Selberg's bound for arithmetic compact surfaces when the discriminant satisfies $|d| \geq X^{\frac{34}{5}+\epsilon}$.
 For $|d| \geq X^{\frac{119}{16}+\epsilon}$ we get an upper bound $O(X^{5/8+\epsilon})$.

 A main ingredient in the proof of Theorem \ref{ourmaintheorem} is the recent local average result of Biro \cite{biro2} for general Riemann surfaces of finite area.
+This is the first reason our upper bound is slightly weaker from that of Theorem \ref{theorempetridisrisager}.
+A second reason is we have not tried to optimize the exponents in all the possible aspects, for instance the bound (\ref{iwaniecsarnakbound}) on average, as our main goal is to indicate how the method of \cite{petridisrisager1} can be combined with the spectral result of Biro \cite{biro2} to deduce a bound for the discrete average of $E(X;z,z)$ (see section \ref{auxillaryresultssection} for more details).
 In section \ref{auxillaryresultssection} we discuss the necessary background and the tools in the proof of Theorem \ref{ourmaintheorem} (equidistribution and bounds for Weyl sums, Biro's local average result, bounds for inner products of eigenfunctions).
-We emphasize that we have not tried to optimize the exponents in all the possible aspects, as our main goal is to indicate how the method of \cite{petridisrisager1} can be combined with the spectral result of Biro \cite{biro2} to deduce a bound for the dicrete average of $E(X;z,z)$ (see section \ref{auxillaryresultssection} for more details).
 We give the proof of our result in section \ref{proofofthemainresult}.